Student Visa | London Film Academy

 Arriving at a UK airport

-When you arrive at a UK airport, you may see the ePassport gates, if you are in receipt of:
+When you arrive at a UK airport, you may see the ePassport gates, as an eVisa holder, you will be able to use the e-gates.

 Proving your right to study to LFA